 Again, let me first preface this by saying every business is very different.
 I believe there is definitely some instances where you have to invest money, but I also think we often get carried away with our own ideas and end up spending without a concrete (proven) plan/strategy.

 We loved what we did, but unfortunately after a year, we realized we just couldn’t financially support our shop.
-This largely had to do with the amount of money we were paying in having product shipped to us, and then shipped out to customers.
+This largely had to do with the amount of money we were paying to have product shipped to us, and then shipped out to customers.

-So what did my introduction into small business ownership teach me?
+What did my introduction into small business ownership teach me?

 Something very important, and if you’re thinking about opening up a shop, here’s what you need to know: you absolutely must, no questions asked, prove that you actually have a market for people who want to buy your product, similar to how you must prove you have a readership for a blog before investing.

 How to prove you have a good business idea before investing money

-Create an email sign up form, preferably using a free service like MailChimp.
-Having people sign up for an email list is the best indication of interest.
-Why?
 Think of it from your perspective: how often do you give out your email address when prompted?
 Everybody will answer a little differently on this, but generally speaking, most people only give their email address away when they’re really interested in a product, service, or business.
-Receiving an email address from a potential customer says, “hey I’m interested in what you’re doing, please keep me up to date; I might want to buy from you.”
-Receiving a “like” on Facebook says, “I like what you’re doing; keep up the good work,” but it’s not necessarily any indication that you’ve reached a potential customer.
-See the difference?

 This is the biggest mistake that was made in my business.
 We assumed because people like fashion, they’re obviously going to want to buy fashion items from a new, trendy boutique.
 I hate to break it to my past self, but this just isn’t necessarily true.

 Sure, we had some friends and family show interest.
 And hey, we even had some completely random strangers sign up to our newsletter.
 What we didn’t have was enough interest to justify buying inventory.

 Built a large, highly engaged following of people interested in our concept prior to any inventory investment, even if this would have taken more time.

 If you have a large budget and can spend a lot on advertising, by all means, go for it, but if you’re a small shop with a small budget, I highly recommend spending as little as possible and proving your concept before any investing.

 I have so much more I could say about this, so if you’re thinking of opening a shop and you have questions, or you’d like to see more posts from me about small business ownership, please let me know in the comments below.

-The Takeaway when it comes to launching a blog or business on a budget
+The takeaway when it comes to launching a blog or business on a budget

 Just remember, these new ventures are still babies.
 Let them learn to crawl before you’re pushing them to walk.
 We live in an impatient society where we want results as quickly as possible.
-We want growth, growth, growth; and we think we need to spend money, money, money to get there.
+We want growth, growth, growth, and we think we need to spend money, money, money to get there.

 Would it be cliche of me to say Rome wasn’t built in a day?
-Probably… but hey, it’s true: find your audience/customers, engage them, study them, learn from them.
+Probably, but hey, it’s true: find your audience/customers, engage them, study them, learn from them.
 Once you have them, only then, get that credit card out; you’ve proven your concept and it’s time to invest in the future success of your business.